 - Use a disinfectant, such as Clorox® or Lysol®, to wipe any surface that may have been contaminated with the germ.

 Where can I get more information about ESBL?

-If you have any questions, talk with your doctor or nurse.
+If you have any questions, talk with your healthcare provider.
 You can also visit the following website for more information: